jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

 - [Employee] IN ("Robert King", "Andrew Fuller") AND [OrderCost] > 1000
 - [OrderChange] > 10 AND [PackageCost] > 10
 - [OrderChange] - ([PackageCost] + [OrderCost]) != [InvoicedCost]

+For more examples of Expressions see [Calculated Column ReadMe](calculated-column-function.md)

 ## Query State